In the Post Pandemic Business Climate, Should HR Take a More Strategic Role?

 What HR Courses are There?

 The Chartered Institute of Personnel & Development (CIPD) offers qualifications and training for HR and learning and developments.
-Various UK colleges and universities also offer HR courses.
+Additionally, various UK colleges and universities also offer HR courses.

 What Exams do you Need to be an HR manager?